What Has Happened to Luna Coin? – Luna Coin Price Prediction

 It’s a dog-eat-dog world out there, and if your project doesn’t meet the standards of the day, your cryptocurrency may just vanish into nothingness.
 One may assume that the cryptocurrency Luna has experienced this.
 It is no longer listed on coin aggregators and trackers, and even its website now produces a 404 message.

 What transpired to Lunacoin then?
 Did it just abruptly vanish from the markets?
-That is not conceivable, as you should be aware if you are conversant with blockchain technology.
+That is not conceivable, as you should be aware if you are conversant with blockchain Marketing.
 The coin should exist someplace as long as there are token holders and a blockchain.

 This essay aims to explain what happened with Lunacoin and assess its suitability as an investment.
 In order to do this, we will discuss certain fundamentals, go through the fundamentals of Luna, and attempt to anticipate the price of Luna Coin.